Distributionally Robust Regret Optimal Control Under Moment-Based Ambiguity Sets: Introduction

 A central challenge in the control of dynamic systems subject to uncertain disturbances is the need to make decisions based on incomplete information about the future.
 In the stochastic control framework, the disturbance is modeled as a stochastic process with a known probability distribution, and a causal control policy is designed to minimize an expected cost criterion under the given distribution.
 However, stochastic control methods are known to be sensitive to deviations from the assumed distribution, which can significantly degrade performance.
 In practice, the true distribution is typically unknown due to estimation errors, arising when the distribution is inferred from a finite sample of past disturbances or because of distribution shift that may occur in nonstationary environments.

 To address these challenges, many distributionally robust approaches to control design have been developed, where the unknown distribution is assumed to belong to a specified set of possible distributions, termed the ambiguity set.
 Instead of optimizing for a single assumed distribution, these methods seek to enhance the robustness by optimizing against the worst-case distribution within the given ambiguity set.
-Different types of ambiguity sets have been studied, including those based on the Wasserstein distance \citep{brouillon2025distributionally,hakobyan2024wasserstein,kim2023distributional,taskesen2024distributionally,yang2020wasserstein}, as well as ambiguity sets containing distributions with fixed or bounded moments \citep{pmlr-v120-coppens20a, lee2024performance, li2021distributionally, mark2022recursively, mcallister2024distributionally, van2015distributionally}, among others.
-However, the inherent pessimism of distributionally robust control methods can lead to overly cautious control policies and performance loss when the actual disturbance distribution is less severe than anticipated.
+A variety of ambiguity sets have been studied, including those based on the Wasserstein distance \citep{brouillon2025distributionally,hakobyan2024wasserstein,kim2023distributional,taskesen2024distributionally,yang2020wasserstein}, and those defined through fixed or bounded moments \citep{pmlr-v120-coppens20a, delage2010distributionally, elghaoui2003worst, lee2024performance, li2021distributionally, mark2022recursively, mcallister2024distributionally, van2015distributionally}, to name a few.
+However, the pessimism of distributionally robust control methods can lead to overly cautious control policies and performance loss when the actual disturbance distribution is less severe than anticipated.

 To temper the conservatism of (distributionally) robust control design methods with a more optimistic view of the uncertain disturbance process, several recent papers have proposed \emph{worst-case regret minimization} as an alternative to worst-case cost minimization to design control policies for uncertain systems.
 For example, in \citep{sabag2021regret, GoelTAC2023}, the uncertain disturbance process is assumed to lie within a norm-bounded uncertainty set, and causal linear controllers are designed to minimize the worst-case regret across all possible disturbance process realizations within this set.
 In this robust regret optimal control framework, \emph{regret} is defined as the excess cost incurred by a causal controller (in response to a particular realization of the disturbance process) relative to the minimum achievable cost by a noncausal controller (with perfect foresight of the disturbance process at the outset).
 This framework is extended in \citep{liu2024robust} to incorporate uncertainty in the plant dynamics.